 As you determine the available rooftop space, another factor that comes in is the cost of the panels.
 Since the technology used in making mono solar cells are more advanced than a poly, the cost is significantly higher.
-The process and technology used in making poly panels is simple – making it costs less.
-With poly’s simple manufacturing process, they produce less waste in production which result to minimal ecological footprint to the environment.
+The process and technology used in making poly panels are simple – making it costs less.
+With poly’s simple manufacturing process, they produce less waste in production which result in minimal ecological footprint to the environment.
 If you are working on a specific amount of budget, you might want to request an actual quotation from solar installers and retailers.
-But to give you an insight of the current market trend, price of mono panel ranges from $120 to $196 while poly panels price ranges from $104 to $150.
+But to give you an insight into the current market trend, price of mono panel ranges from $120 to $196 while poly panels price ranges from $104 to $150.
 Prices may vary depending on solar panel brand and time of purchase.

 Appearance of Solar Panels

 Another point that you might want to keep in mind on your journey of looking for the best panels is how they are going to appear on your household rooftop.
 Monocrystalline panels have rounded edges which have been cut during production to optimize performance while polycrystalline modules look perfectly rectangular so you can easily identify them by their appearance.
-In terms of color, mono cells are mostly dark and poly module have bluish finish.
+In terms of colour, mono cells are mostly dark and poly module have a bluish finish.
 If this is something you are not particular with, you can give equal points for this specific point.

 We suggest that you explore choices with both mono and poly panels.
 Both panels have each pros and cons based on your available resources and preference.
 We hope that you will consider all the mentioned points of consideration before finalizing your purchase decision.